Guide to Mast Cell Tumors in Cats from Ashworth Road Animal Hospital

 Typically, our veterinarian will take a sample of tissue from the tumor to analyze it under a microscope.
 You cat may or may not need to be sedated during the process.

-This biopsy will help our veterinarian determine the tumor’s grade and the disease’s stage so the best treatment can be prescribed.
-In some cases, our veterinarian may need to take samples from the cat’s kidney or bone marrow for further analysis.
+A biopsy will help our veterinarian determine the tumor’s grade and the disease’s stage so the best treatment can be prescribed.

 Make Your Pet Care Appointment at Ashworth Road Animal Hospital